demetris/omni-contact-form/README.md

 ### Notes

-If you give an invalid ID for `cc`, `to` or `redirect`, you will see a warning at the top of the messages sent by the form.
+If a `cc` ID is invalid, no carbon copy will be sent for it.

-If the `to` ID is invalid, the messages are sent to the default address (email address for admin puproses in the General Settings of WordPress).
+If the `to` ID is invalid, the messages go to the default address, which is the email address for admin puproses in the General Settings of WordPress.

 If the `redirect` ID is invalid, there will be no redirection after successful submission.

+The plugin will add notices at the top of the messages it sents if there are invalid `cc`, `to` or `redirect` values.